What Size Heat Pump? (and lots more besides!)

 - In house, time based thermal performance testing

-- Pipe sizing (both heat pump and heating)
+- Ensure pipe sizing is correct (both heat pump and heating)

 - What size hot water cylinder

 The majority of the information provided here is all real world.
 This article is me putting my notes down that I have been taken during my journey from an oversized combi boiler (32kW) towards installing a heat pump.

 So I will be sharing the calculations and the outcomes of surveys on our 1930’s 3 bed semi detached house with a hope they help you and allow you to think critically about your own property.

 Then long term, once we have had the heat pump installed (hopefully late 2022) we can look back and see which method of sizing turned out to be closest to reality.

 When the heat pump goes in I’m going to be installing a full monitoring system based around a heat meter and the fantastic Open Energy Monitor platform.

 So I should be able to share lots of performance data and see how the actual data compares to the sizing calculations.
 Here is a screenshot of what information the Open Energy Monitor platform can show.

 The standard method of sizing a heat pump is a room by room heat loss survey of your home as mandated by the Microgeneration Certificate Scheme (MCS).